storj/docs/app/(docs)/dcs/pricing/simplified/page.md

 Storj bills based on **GB** and **GB-months** (not MB or MB-months).

-Usage is rounded up to the nearest whole GB **per tier** (Global Collaboration, Regional Workflows, Active Archive) for each usage type.
+Usage is rounded up to the nearest whole GB **per tier** (Standard, Advanced) for each usage type.
 Within a tier, Storj sums all storage usage across objects and rounds once for storage, and sums all egress usage and rounds once for egress.

 {% callout type="info" %}
 **Important:** Rounding is applied per tier total, not per object.
 You can store as many small objects as you want without each one being rounded up individually.